Split St. Paul council passes budget

 The St. Paul City Council passed its 2021 budget on a split vote Wednesday, with two council members saying it didn't make deep enough cuts to the police department.

-The council approved the $627 million budget on a 5-2 vote with Council Members Mitra Jalali and Nelsie Yang voting no.
+The council approved the approximately $633 million budget on a 5-2 vote with Council Members Mitra Jalali and Nelsie Yang voting no.

 But Jalali said the budget did not adequately respond to community demands to defund and reform police.